-Reactions to Michael Bennett arrest warrant shows that facts don’t matter
+Reactions to Michael Bennett arrest warrant show that facts don’t matter

 Between sitting during the national anthem and accusing police of racial profiling in Las Vegas, Bennett became a hero to one part of the country and a villain to another.
 And I can’t help but think that, in most people’s eyes, this isn’t a matter of one man’s guilt or innocence — but a matter of a movement’s legitimacy or lack thereof.

 That’s why fervid opinions keep coming in despite a dearth of facts.
-That’s why minds are no more open than a bank on Sundays.
+That’s why minds are no more open than a bank on Sunday.

 It’s understandable why people would proceed this way, but that doesn’t mean it’s right.
 No matter the situation — facts always matter.